Oskar Schindler was born on April 28, 1908 at Zwittau/Moravia (today in the Czech Republic).

 When the wagons were forced open, a terrible sight was revealed.
 The Schindlers took charge of the 107 survivors, with terrible frostbite and frightfully emaciated, arranged for medical treatment and gradually nourished them back to life.
 Schindler also stood up to the Nazi Commandant who wanted to incinerate the corpses that were found frozen in the boxcars, and arranged for their burial with full Jewish religious rites in a plot of land near the Catholic cemetery, which he had especially bought for that purpose.

 In the final days of the war, just before the entry of the Russian army into Moravia, Schindler managed to smuggle himself back into Germany, into Allied-controlled territory.
 The wartime industrial tycoon was by now penniless.
 Jewish relief organizations and groups of survivors supported him modestly over the years, helping finance his (in the long run, unsuccessful) emigration to South America.
 When Schindler visited Israel in 1961, the first of seventeen visits, he was treated to an overwhelming welcome from 220 enthusiastic survivors.
 He continued to live partly in Israel and partly in Germany.
-After his death in Hildesheim, Germany, in October 1974, the mournful survivors brought the remains of their rescuer to Israel to be laid to eternal rest in the Catholic Cemetery of Jerusalem.
+After his death on 9 October 1974 in Hildesheim, Germany, the mournful survivors brought the remains of their rescuer to Israel to be laid to eternal rest in the Catholic Cemetery of Jerusalem.
 The inscription on his grave says: 'The unforgettable rescuer of 1,200 persecuted Jews".

 In 1962 a tree was planted in Schindler's honor in the Avenue of the Righteous at Yad Vashem.
 On June 24, 1993, Yad Vashem recognized Emilie and Oskar Schindler as Righteous Among the Nations.